sherryduong93/Anime_Recommender/README.md

 <br>-Overall, the genre significantly helped with the recommendations.
 The recommender is now recommending more highly rated anime that is closer to the genre specified, though not perfect
 <br><img src="images/Content_Based_Compare_TV2.png" width="425"/> <img src="images/Content_Based_Movie2.png" width="425"/>

-**Data Cleaning To-Do's**
--Duration: Needs to be converted to minutes without str
--Genre: Vectorize and convert to features.
-Is it important to have more N-grams?
--Studio & Producer: Perhaps only certain producers have high scores, look into this.
-Then, only categorical based on the popular ones.

-**Process**
--Clustering anime groups based on the above features -Calculate similarity matrix on non-zero values

 **Flash App**
 -Use the anime_full['image_url'] column which has links to all anime photos, checked out url and it did not, but try later